Bchea99/nearest-neighbor/README.md

 # nearest-neighbor
-Fall 2022 CS170 Project 2 - Instructed by Eamonn Keogh
+Implementation of nearest neighbor algorithm in order to find relevant features within a large and small dataset.
+Originally a project in Eamonn Keogh's Fall 2022 CS170 Class.